lukkiddd/lukkiddd.github.io/_notes/Public/Tensorflow Serving.md

 ```

-Within the `batching_parameters.txt` you can just write down the configuration
+Within the `batching_parameters.txt` you can just write down the configuration.

 ```txt